dtminnick/codebits/R/frequency_distribution_table.md

 as histograms, bar charts, or pie charts, making it easier to communicate the distribution of data to others.

-Here’s an example based on the word table we generated.
+Here’s an example based on the letter count table we generated.

 ``` r
 scale_right <- tail(count_distribution$cumulative_frequency, n = 1) / head(count_distribution$count, n = 1)